-Anwar Ibrahim: Malaysia's jailed leader-in-waiting
+Anwar Ibrahim: Malaysia's leader-in-waiting

 In 2000 he was found guilty of sodomy with his wife's driver and jailed for a further nine years, to be served concurrently with his other sentence.

 While homosexual acts are illegal in Malaysia, very few people are ever prosecuted.
-Anwar has always maintained the charges were part of a political smear campaign to stop him being a political threat to Mr Mahathir.
+Mr Anwar has always maintained the charges were part of a political smear campaign to stop him being a political threat to Mr Mahathir.

 In late 2004 Malaysia's Supreme Court overturned the sodomy conviction, freeing him from jail.